provenance-io/docs/blockchain/introduction/major-components.md

 ### Transaction Flow

 Entities and organizations utilize the Contract Execution Environment to execute contracts creating single or multi-party agreements.
 Entity identity and data encryption make use of public-private key pairs.
 Entities are known to each other and share data with each other through their public keys.
 Contracts and asset data are forwarded to all entities participating in the contract by public key identifier.
 Entities provide an implementation of an Encrypted Object Store \(EOS\) where encrypted data related to their public key is stored.
 Contract execution consumes data from the entity EOS, and the results of the contract executions are returned to the submitting entity's execution environment.
-The hash sum of the Contract execution results, i.e. the cryptograph hash of its content, are submitted to the Provenance Blockchain blockchain \(via the Metadata module\) where they are validated and committed to the chain.
+The hash sum of the Contract execution results, i.e. the cryptograph hash of its content, are submitted to the Provenance Blockchain \(via the Metadata module\) where they are validated and committed to the chain.
 Provenance Blockchain emits events notifying entities the contract has been committed on the blockchain.
 An index, local to the entity, is updated with the new contract information.
 This information is used later for searching and querying the data.

 Refer to the [Contract Execution Environment](../../p8e/overview/) for information and tutorials.